-Due to apparent “deficiencies” in trial data, the FDA has rejected a request to approve Acadia Pharmaceutical’s application for the repurposing of Parkinson’s drug pimavanserin.
+Due to “deficiencies” in trial data, the FDA rejected a request to approve the repurposing of Parkinson's drug pimavanserin.
 The drug would have been the first FDA-approved treatment of dementia-related psychosis.
 The drugmaker plans to push back.

 Acadia Pharmaceuticals said today that it has received a Complete Response Letter (CRL) from the U.S. Food and Drug Administration regarding its supplemental New Drug Application or sNDA for pimavanserin — currently sold under the brand name Nuplazid and approved for treatment of Parkinson’s-related psychosis — for the treatment of psychosis associated with dementia.

 While there were no safety concerns noted in the agency’s CRL, the FDA “identified deficiencies” in the trial data, according to Acadia, and cited a lack of statistically significant results in some dementia subgroups, as well as insufficient trial size to support approval.
 The CRL also stated that the FDA’s Division of Psychiatry found that the drug’s Phase II trial “to not be adequate and well controlled.”

 The company maintains that the study support’s the drug’s efficacy.

 “Acadia stands behind the robustly positive results from the pivotal Phase III HARMONY study and the prospectively agreed trial design and criteria for establishing efficacy in DRP.
 Over the entire course of the review, the Division did not raise any concerns regarding the agreed upon study design, including the issues raised in the CRL,” Acadia CEO Steve Davis said.
 “We will immediately request a Type A meeting to work with the FDA to address the CRL and determine an expeditious path forward for the approval of pimavanserin in DRP.”